kct2020/goutpal-com-skeleventy/site/blog/balsamic-vinegar-and-gout/index.md

 - dieters
 ---
 <h2 id="intro">{{ title }} Introduction</h2>
+Balsamic vinegar forms a small part of our food intake.
+But we gout sufferers tend to worry about everything we eat and drink.
+So it's good to seek reassurance about the effects of balsamic vinegar on uric acid and gout.

 <h2 id="intent">{{ title }} Purpose</h2>
 <a href="/9569/goutpal-plan-for-gout-foodies/">GoutPal Foodies</a> learn to establish good eating patterns.
 Because following sound nutrition principles is the foundation for gout-friendly meal planning.
 Then you can build on that foundation as a <a href="/9601/goutpal-plan-for-gout-dieters/">GoutPal Dieter</a>.
 By choosing foods that are shown to lower uric acid.
 So this article explains how balsamic vinegar can be part of your gout-friendly eating patterns.
 But remember to discuss diet changes with your doctor before you make them.